Khelechy/consolidate/README.md

 # Consolidate

-A cross-platform CLI tool for capturing, storing, and searching command history across all CLI sessions.

-## Description

-Consolidate is a powerful command-line utility that automatically logs every command you run in your terminal, providing a searchable and persistent history.
+Consolidate is a lightwieght cross-platform command-line utility that automatically logs every command you run in your terminal, providing a searchable and persistent history.
 Unlike built-in shell history, Consolidate works across different shells and sessions, with advanced search capabilities and secure storage.

 ## Use Cases